techrabbit58/guess_a_number/README.md

 # Guess A Number

-This is an implementation of a game very similar to the well known tabletop game "Mastermind" (Hasbro).
+This is an implementation of a game very similar to the well known board game "Mastermind" (Hasbro).

 The current version smulates the code maker role.